 Origin and history

-The apricot tree, botanically known as Prunus armeniaca , belongs to the large Rosaceae family.
-Originating in China, where it was already cultivated more than 4,000 years ago, it then spread to Armenia and later to the Mediterranean via trade routes.
-Its fleshy fruit, with its sweet and juicy pulp, quickly became a symbol of vitality and abundance in many cultures.
-Today, the apricot is widely appreciated for both its flavor and its nutritional benefits.
+The apricot tree, botanical name Prunus armeniaca, belongs to the large Rosaceae family.
+Native to China, where it was already cultivated more than 4,000 years ago, it then spread to Armenia and then the Mediterranean via trade routes.
+Its fleshy fruit, with its soft, sweet flesh, quickly became a symbol of vitality and abundance in many cultures.
+Today, apricots are widely appreciated for both their flavor and their nutritional properties.